You are here

 2021 Schedule and Location

 Meet at Como Park Golf Course from 2:00pm - 3:30pm, starting Sunday, January 3, 2021.
 We will have 8 lessons.
-We will NOT meet January 18th over the Martin Luther King, Jr., holiday weekend.
-Our last lesson is scheduled for February 28, 2021, but a makeup lesson (if needed) will be March 7, 2021.
-Please also plan on attending the annual MyXC Festival and Championship on March 13th and 14th at Theodore Wirth Park.
+Our last lesson is scheduled for February 21, 2021, but a makeup lesson (if needed) will be February 28, 2021.
+Please also plan on attending the annual MyXC Festival and Championship on March 6th and 7th at Theodore Wirth Park.
 More information on the Festival will be forthcoming.

 In the case of no snow at Como we will move to a snowmaking loop.
 Our backup facility is Elm Creek Park Reserve in Maple Grove, and we will shift our meeting time to 3:30-5:00 at this location.
 We will give you as much notice as possible when we move to Elm Creek.